 - It helps the government keep track of demographic changes and to decide how to allocate resources across regions, municipalities and communities.

-- you are planning to live in Spain more than six months,
+- live in Spain for more than six months,

-- you are getting or renewing your NIE, (read our detailed blog about how to get your NIE)
+- apply for or renew your NIE, (read our detailed blog about how to get your NIE)

 - some other administrative tasks.

-On average, your padrón needs to be less than 3 months old.
+On average, your padrón needs to be less than 3 months old but usually most places don’t check the date.
+They just need the paper.

 You don’t need to register yourself if